sfepy/sfepy/doc/users_guide.rst

 ^^^^^^^^^^^^^^

 A good linear solver is key to solving efficiently stationary as well as transient PDEs with implicit time-stepping.
-The following solvers are the most commonly used in our examples:
+The first three solvers in the following list are the most commonly used in our examples:

 - ``'ls.scipy_direct'``: direct solver from SciPy - this is the default solver for all examples.
 It is strongly recommended to install umfpack